 “You’re just overtired and freaking yourself out,” Doil muttered, choosing to speak aloud with the thought that the sound of his voice would be reassuring, but it only served to make him feel smaller and more vulnerable.

 “You’re just overtired and freaking yourself out…” The voice sounded almost exactly like Doil’s, but it definitely had not come from him.
 He spun around towards the source of the noise, but there was nothing there, only a patch of shadow.
 Doil pinched himself, scrunched and rubbed his eyes, and blinked hard, before looking at that patch of shadow again.
 There was still nothing there.
 Wearily, and warily, occasionally casting glances behind him that revealed nothing untoward or unusual, Doil made his way back to his rooms, and shut the door firmly behind him.
-He bolted the door shut, too, which made him feel a little more comfortable, but he didn’t really feel safe again until he had crawled back beneath the covers on his bed.
+He bolted the door shut, too, which made him feel a little more comfortable, but he didn’t really feel safe again until he had crawled back beneath the covers on his bed, no matter how irrational a battlement those might be.

 Still, he could not quite shake the feeling that there was something watching him.
 Peeking out from beneath the covers, he saw nothing, so he swung his legs out of bed and scurried across the cold floor to his dresser, where he fumbled around until he found a candle.
 A few more moments of fumbling around at the hearth produced enough heat to light a taper, and thence the candle; its flickering light was some small comfort as it pushed back the gloom.
 “You must be really overtired now,” Doil muttered as he crawled back into the bed.
 “Good thing Kiluron’s not here to see you being afraid of the dark.”